srijan-paul/AveTS/doc/syntax.md

 ```

-Note that ':'s are not needed before a block.
+Note that `{}`s are not needed around blocks.
 The syntax of Ave is indentation sensitive.

 ### Loops